michaeledwards0/Enterprise-Azure-AI-Infrastructure/docs/03-openai-deployment.md

 <br>

-**Prerequisites:** Phase 1 and Phase 2 complete, `snet-private-endpoints` subnet and the `privatelink.openai.azure.com` DNS zone already exist.
-The Key Vault's DNS zone (`privatelink.vaultcore.azure.net`) is created during this phase, not Phase 2.
+**Prerequisites:** Phase 1 and Phase 2 complete, `snet-private-endpoints` subnet already exists.
+Both DNS zones required for this phase's private endpoints — `privatelink.vaultcore.azure.net` for Key Vault and `privatelink.cognitiveservices.azure.com` for Azure AI services — are created inline during Sections 1 and 2 below, alongside the private endpoints that need them.

 ### Section 1: Deploy the Key Vault